Chiral differential operators via Batalin-Vilkovisky quantization: Introduction

 \part{Introduction}

-The curved $\beta\gamma$ system is an elegant nonlinear $\sigma$-model of maps from a Riemann surface $\Sigma$ into the cotangent bundle $T^*X$ of a complex manifold $X$.
-The equations of motion pick out the holomorphic maps.
+The curved $\beta\gamma$ system is an elegant nonlinear $\sigma$-model with a Riemann surface $\Sigma$ as the source and a complex manifold $X$ as the target.
+The equations of motion pick out the holomorphic maps $\Sigma \to X$.
 Thus, from a purely mathematical perspective, it is a compelling example to study because the classical theory naturally involves complex geometry and so must the quantization, although the meaning is less familiar.
 From a physical perspective, the curved $\beta\gamma$ system arises naturally as a close cousin of more central theories: it is a half-twist of the $(0,2)$-supersymmetric $\sigma$-model \cite{WittenCDO}, and it is also the chiral part of the infinite volume limit of the usual (non-supersymmetric) $\sigma$-model (see the appendix).
 In consequence, the curved $\beta\gamma$ system exhibits many features of these theories while enjoying the flavor of complex geometry, rather than super- or Riemannian geometry.